monome/docs/docs/modular/ansible/kria.md

 ## Kria (Ansible + Grid)

 Kria is an app for the [Ansible](/docs/modular/ansible) Eurorack module that uses the [Grid](/docs/grid) to program a four-track step sequencer.
 This is an updated version of Kria which began as a [White Whale](/docs/modular/whitewhale) alt-firmware.
 While some functionality has changed, a general overview could be understood by viewing the [alt-WW Kria tutorial video](https://vimeo.com/153923660).
+There is also a MIDI Kria [implementation](https://llllllll.co/t/kria-midi/21255) for [Norns](/docs/norns).
 The mode LED will show orange whilst Kria is running.

 ### Interface